Amwence/100-days-of-code/Day 9/Day 9 Notes.md

 ```
 The above code will call upon the programming dictionary at the key of ``"Bug"`` and return ``An error in a program that prevents the program from running as expected.``.

-*Note: the syntax for calling on a item in the dectionary is the name of the dictionary and then the key, so ``dictionary_name["key"]`` much like accessing an index for a list.
+*Note: the syntax for calling on a item in the dictionary is the name of the dictionary and then the key, so ``dictionary_name["key"]`` much like accessing an index for a list.

 ## Adding an item to a dictionary

-Start by calling upon the name of the diectionary at key equal to value.
+Start by calling upon the name of the dictionary at key equal to value.
 So for example:
 ```
 programming_dictionary = {
     "Bug": "An error in a program that prevents the program from running as expected.",